-I like to think of financial planning as the process where the client and planner get together to initially discuss the clients’ current situation.
+In a nutshell, I like to think of financial planning as the process where the client and planner get together to initially discuss the clients’ current situation.
 The financial planner and client then explore what’s important to the client and what their future goals, aspirations and objectives are.
 The planner then works out a strategy to meet these objectives and prepares a written ‘blueprint’, this is legally known as a “Statement of Advice” but commonly called a Financial Plan.
 Normally this covers retirement planning, eg. informing a 40 year old of the steps required for him or her to retire at their preferred age of, say, 60 with a retirement income of $75,000, in today’s dollars.
+But as you will see below, it is more complicated than that.

 What is covered with a Financial Planner?